Indonesia

 Associated Gas Ownership

 Article 6 of Law 22/2001 and Article 24 of Government Regulation 35/2004 state that ownership of gas remains entirely with the government until the point of delivery, when the contractor assumes ownership of cost oil and gas and the contractual share of profit oil and gas.
 Ownership of gas not sold, including associated gas, remains with the government.
-Gas-related business activities, including the transfer of ownership, are covered in the cooperation contracts, a type of agreement specific to Indonesia that closely follows the industry practice established for PSCs.
-In line with the above, Articles 4–8 of ESDM 32/2017 authorize SKK Migas to conduct the sales process through a bidding mechanism for gas that would otherwise have been flared.
+Gas-related business activities, including the transfer of ownership, are covered in cooperation contracts, a type of agreement specific to Indonesia that closely follows the industry practice established for production-sharing contracts.

 Regulatory Governance and Organization